Last Updated on July 2, 2026 by Daniel Globe

 What is the best time to travel to Nepal and Bhutan?

-The best time to travel to Nepal and Bhutan is during the spring season (March to May) and the autumn season (September to November).
-These months offer pleasant weather, clear skies, and are ideal for trekking and sightseeing.
+The best time to travel to Nepal and Bhutan is during spring (March to May) or autumn (September to November).
+Both months bring pleasant weather, clear skies, and are ideal for trekking, sightseeing, and catching the region’s biggest festivals.

 What is the weather like in Nepal and Bhutan during the best time to travel?